-The goal of parking enforcement is to improve safety (restrict parking close to corners to maintain visibility, in front of fire hydrants, etc) and to manage parking turnover.
-Without enforcement, the two hour limits are ignored and parking turnover is very low.
+The goal of parking enforcement is to improve safety (restrict parking close to corners to maintain visibility, in front of fire hydrants, etc.) and to manage parking so that parking is available for customers of local businesses.
+Without enforcement, the two hour limits on Mass Avenue are ineffective and parking availability is low.

-There are currently 2.3 full time equivalent (FTE) Parking Control Officers (PCO) in 2010 and in the FY11 budget.
+There are currently 2.3 full time equivalent (FTE) Parking Control Officers (PCO) in the FY11 budget.
 This staff is deployed for all of Arlington, not just the East.
-There are three routes established - East (Mass from Pleasant to Cambridge line and municipal lot), West (Mass Ave to Lexington line, railroad lot, Water St lot, Academy St), and Middle (Mass Ave Robbins/Appleton, Thorndike area, Acton, Herbert, Lake, Broadway).
-Timed-parking requires two passes of a PCO - one to mark tires, and the next to observe if the auto is still there 2 plus hours later.
+There are three routes established - East (Mass from Pleasant to Cambridge line and municipal lot), West (Mass Ave from Route 60 to Lexington line, railroad lot, Water St lot, Academy St), and Middle (Mass Ave at Robbins/Appleton, Thorndike Field area, Acton, Herbert, Lake, Broadway).
+Timed-parking enforcement requires two passes of a PCO - one to mark tires, and the next to observe if the auto is still there 2 plus hours later.

-The revenue from parking violations in the last few years has averaged about \$400,000 per year from around 14,000 tickets, or about \$28/ ticket.
-The PCO's are responsible for about 6500 of the tickets per year or about \$182,000 (many of the remaining tickets are from overnight parking violations).
-The salary budgeted for the 2.3 FTEs is \$85,000; with 30% overhead for benefits, this totals about \$110,000 per year.
-Therefore, the Town can afford to have more enforcement.
-1 The goal is to provide better parking management, not increased revenue for the town.
+The revenue from parking violations in the last few years has averaged about \$400,000 from around 14,000 tickets per year, or about \$28/ ticket.
+The PCO's are responsible for about 6500 of the parking tickets per year or about \$182,000 (many of the remaining tickets are from overnight parking violations).
+The salary budgeted for the 2.3 FTEs is \$85,000.
+Allowing 30% overhead for benefits, this totals about \$110,000 per year.
+Therefore, added enforcement should be expected to pay for itself.1 Although the goal is to provide better parking management, not increased revenue for the town, it is important to know that it more than pays for itself.

 Presently parking enforcement on Mass.
-Ave. occurs on weekdays between 8:30 am and 2:30 pm, and none on Saturday.
-It is recommended that current staff randomly cover the full period including Saturdays.
-It would also be reasonable to increase the PCO level to 4 FTEs incrementally over the next year or two so that Saturdays and late afternoons are covered consistently, and to provide for coverage during individual vacation times.
+Ave. occurs on weekdays between 8:30 am and 2:30 pm, with no enforcement on Saturdays.
+It has been recommended that current staff randomly cover the full parking period including Saturdays, and this is being arranged.
+This will spread the PCOs even thinner, and it would be reasonable to increase the PCO level possibly up to 4 FTEs incrementally over the next year or two so that Saturdays and late afternoons are covered consistently, and to provide for coverage during individual PCO's vacation times.